Karthik2056426/to-do-list-app/README.md

 # About the app
 This a basic todolist app made with REACT JS that utilises the CRUD operations as well as makes use of certain hooks in React JS.
-You can click the link
+You can click/copy the link (https://karthik2056426.github.io/to-do-list-app/) to visualise the app in your browser.

 # Getting Started with Create React App